 Resources to Support Instruction

 PRCVI Library Catalogue

-Orbit Research.
+- Orbit Research.
 (2013).
 Orion TI-48 Plus talking graphing calculator.
 Louisville: KY: American Printing House for the Blind.
+[Device]

-American Printing House for the Blind.
-(2008).
-Tactile treasures: Math and language concepts for young children with visual impairments.
+- American Printing House for the Blind.
+(2012).
+Tactile treasures: Tactile color edition.
 Louisville, KY: American Printing House for the Blind.
 [Resource Kit]

-American Printing House for the Blind (2015).
+- American Printing House for the Blind (2015).
 Tactile graphic line slate.
-Louisville, KY: American Printing House for the Blind
+Louisville, KY: American Printing House for the Blind [Device]

 - This tactile caliper is an innovative device that allows students with visual impairments to measure with a great degree of precision to 1/16th of an inch.
 The caliper uses raised pins that create a mechanical refreshable braille display.